AlejoAmaris03/websocket-chat-frontend/README.md

 # 💻 Chat Frontend - Angular + WebSocket

-This is the frontend of a simple real-time chat application built with Angular (frontend).
-It uses WebSockets to provide live two-way communication between clients without refreshing the page.
+This is the frontend of a simple real-time chat application built with **Angular**.
+It uses **WebSockets** to provide live two-way communication between clients without refreshing the page.

-This project was created as my first usage of WebSockets to learn the basics of real-time communication in full-stack applications. 🚀
+This project was created as my first **usage of WebSockets** to learn the basics of real-time communication in full-stack applications. 🚀

 > 💡 You can find the backend here: [Chat Backend](https://github.com/AlejoAmaris03/)